 Discernment Counseling

-William Doherty · 2011
+By William Doherty Founded 2011

-Key text: N/A (training-based)
+Key text N/A (training-based)

-Couples Focus: Decision-making Brief (1-5 sessions) Couples
+Family Systems Focus: Decision-making Brief (1-5 sessions) Couples

 Core Mechanism